-Instead of using a phone plan for internet connection, you can take advantage of the free WiFi network in Tel Aviv.
-The network is available at 80 locations throughout the city, including many touristic locations.
+Instead of using a phone plan for an internet connection, you can take advantage of the free WiFi network in Tel Aviv.
+The network is available at 80 locations throughout the city, including many tourist locations.
 The name of the network is FREE TLV WiFi.
 Here are all the locations.

 How to get around Tel Aviv

 You can walk from Old Jaffa to Yarkon Park in about 2 hours.
-Those are the two edges of Tel Aviv’s touristic area.
+Those are the two edges of Tel Aviv’s tourist area.
 So, if you want to save money, walking is definitely an option.
-You can also rent a bike starting at 15 ILS for the first hour.
+You can also rent a bike starting at 32 ILS for an hour.
 But if you want to save time, you might want to use Tel Aviv’s public transportation.
-Currently, there’s no light-rail train, but there are a lot of bus lines and sherut taxis (shared service taxis).
+There’s a light-rail train, a lot of bus lines, and sherut taxis (shared service taxis).

 To use public transportation, you will need a Rav-Kav public transit card.
 It is available at the airport or in designated offices.
 You can also pay through public transportation payment apps like Moovit and Rav Pass.
 By using the apps, you don’t need to preload money.
 You can just pay whatever you need to pay.
 Payment is done on the buses and sherut taxis.
 To find the best route in the city, you can use the Moovit app or Google Maps.

 To learn more, read our full guide to public transportation in Israel.

 Unlike other places in Israel, there’s also public transportation on the weekends and during public holidays.
 The Tel Aviv municipality has created seven bus lines that operate during Shabbat when the regular lines are not available.
 And the good news is that it’s a free service!